ngang002/FakeNewsClassification/README.md

 ### Random Forest Classifier ###

-The random forest and XGBoost classifiers do even better than the decision because they inherintly address the underlying weaknesses of the decision tree model (although these results are much more difficult to intuit).
+The random forest and XGBoost classifiers do even better than the decision because they inherently address the underlying weaknesses of the decision tree model (although these results are much more difficult to intuit).
 In essence these results perform more adequately than the Decision Tree Classifier alone, likely because they overcome the issues of overfitting (Random Forest), as well as making sequential corrections to the training process.
+These classifications achieved 92% and 95% accuracy.
+One thing of particular note however is that the random forest classifier is has a larger "False Negative" rate than "False Positive" rate, while XGBoost has roughly equal Type I and Type II errors.
+The random forest preferentially seems to miscategorize fake news articles as as real articles

 ![In this figure](ConfusionMatrices/rfc_confusion.png)